manavm2/ECE445-Lab-Notebook/Lab_Notebook.md

 Today Bhavana and Abhi went to the PCB review session in order to check with a TA regarding the components on our PCB.
 They were able to meet with a TA and get some pointers on what to add.
 One such pointer was to add a 4x1 connector as a JTAG in case we were not able to program the PCB using UART.

 Another pointer was to add testpoints on any data wire that we were unsure of.
 This was a helpful tip as it would allow us to still use our PCB even if a couple of wires were wired incorrectly.

+**29th March 2023**

+We sent in another PCBWay order in the third round.
+We checked with one more TA at office hours and audited our PCB on PCBWay before sending it to Akshat.

+**2nd April 2023**

+We came into lab today in order to take stock of what we had ordered and what we still needed.
+We decided to buy all the parts for our PCB.
+Abhi ordered all of our voltage regulators and worked with Bhavana on finding which resistors and capacitors we would need to buy.
+Manav looked to order a display so we would be able to showcase our outputs to the user.